 The West End Project is being led by Camden Council with an aim to “transform the Tottenham Court Road area, making it safer and more attractive for residents, boosting business and creating new public spaces”.

-The Project sees the one-way system on Tottenhan Court Road replaced with two-way traffic, tree-lined streets, increased protected cycle lanes and new public space.
+The Project sees the one-way system on Tottenham Court Road replaced with two-way traffic, tree-lined streets, increased protected cycle lanes and new public space.
 The scheme will reduce congestion and pollution, widen pavements and make bus journeys quicker.
 Camden have secured £26 million of investment to deliver this project in improving London’s West End.

 The aim of these improvements is to unlock the area’s potential, advancing business and enhancing the public spaces for the community and visitors to enjoy.
 The project will be delivered by 2018 in time for the opening of Crossrail, when Tottenham Court Road station is predicted to be busier than Heathrow Airport.